While rooting helps Your Child get ready, the suck reflex is responsible for finishing the job.

 What are reflexes?

 Newborn reflexes are involuntary reactions that babies are born with.
-These reflexes indicate that Your Baby ’s senses and brain are working properly.
+These reflexes indicate that Your Child ’s senses and brain are working properly.
 All reflexes occur at a specific age and will disappear naturally as the baby grows.